Breast Lift (Mastopexy) in New York City

 There will not be a major change in your breasts, however, there may be a small decrease in size as the breasts are lifted.
 This can sometimes be up to a single cup size change.
 This is why many women opt to have breast implants placed during their breast lift… to help restore the volume they have lost.

-Ready to learn more about breast lifts and find out if you are a good candidate?
+Ready to learn more about breast lift surgery and find out if you are a good candidate?
 Call (212) 508-0000 to schedule a consultation with board certified NYC Plastic Surgeon, Dr. Shridharani.

 Breast Lift FAQ’s